PredixDev/predix-seed/README.md

+#IMPORTANT ANNOUNCEMENT
+On or after September 30, 2016 "develop" branch of this project will be replaced by a version with these main changes:

+- Fully Polymer-based implementation, including routing
+- Removal of the AngularJS framework
+- Removal of dependencies on any services such as UAA, View-Service, and Redis
+- Simplified examples

+The new "develop" branch will be based on the existing "polymer-only" branch.
+The branch contained here will be moved to a branch called "angular-develop".
+Please be advised accordingly, when you import code from this repository.

 #Predix Experience Seed
 Dashboard Seed is an application that uses Px Web Components and <a href="https://github.com/PredixDev/px-library-design/" target="_blank">Px UI Elements</a> inside an Angular application.